sallytade/github-slideshow/_posts/0000-01-02-sallytade.md

 layout:slide
 title: "Welcome to out second slide!"
 ---
-I am stronget than yesterday
+I am stronger than yesterday
 Use the left arrow to go back!